shikhargoswami/ScrapeShop/README.md

 # ScrapeShop

-### Real time Web Scraping from shopping websites, tracking product price and notifying when the price falls so you don't have to check everytime.
+Real time Web Scraping from shopping websites, tracking product price and notifying when the price falls so you don't have to check everytime.

-## Tech stack:
+## Tech Stack:
 * BeautifulSoup - For scraping Product Details
 * Postgres - Database
 * SQlAlchemy - Interface(python & Postgresql)